marataj/marataj/README.md

 ## Hi there 👋

-My name is Mateusz and I'm a Python Software Engineer, with an electronics background.
+My name is Mateusz, and I’m a Python Software Engineer with a background in electronics.

-🔭 As a Software Engineer at ZF Group, I'm working on applications for automated cybersecurity tests.
+🔭 As a Software Engineer at ZF Group, I work on applications for automated cybersecurity testing.

-🌱 I enjoy processing data, analyzing it, and drawing conclusions from it.
+🌱 I enjoy processing data, analyzing it, and drawing insights from it.

-☕ Besides programming, I enjoy gym, swimming and reading books in my free time.
+☕ In my free time, I like going to the gym, swimming, and reading books.

 ## 💻 Technologies